 Hyperion is a 3D render engine for Cinema4D.
 It was born out of the need to render images for another piece of software I’m writing, called the Dark Room.
 If you’ve read up on the Dark Room project, you may be a little familiar with what’s coming here.

-It turns out, an annoying limitation in Cinema4D’s SDK meant that I had to jump through some tedious hoops to get what I wanted in order for the Dark Room to work.
+It turns out, an annoying limitation in Cinema4D meant I had to jump through some tedious hoops to get what I wanted in order for the Dark Room to work the way I wanted it to.
 However, an alternate way around this was to write my own render engine.
-I decided to take on this challenge, which was a big call – I’m not a seasoned programmer, and writing a render engine is no small task.
+This was a big decision to make, as I’d already spent years developing a couple of pieces of custom software, to find myself now undertaking another one.
+Writing a render engine is no small task.

 I didn’t just design Hyperion to work around the physical world of light.
-I’m also including attributes that make it work like a camera and lens.
-This includes thinking about the physical sensor size, the Bayer pattern of the sensor, the lens and field of view, the aperture and focus distance, and even the size of light waves themselves.
+I’m also including attributes that make it work like a real world camera and lens.
+This includes thinking about the physical sensor size, the Bayer pattern of the sensor, the lens and field of view, the aperture and focus distance, and to some extent even the size of light waves themselves.
 There’s a few other things tucked in their as well, but you get the gist of it.

 Hyperion is not made to be a final renderer, more a preview engine.
 But, there’s probably no reason why it couldn’t head that way in the future if time permits.
 Below is an example render where you can see the natural noise.
 It’s a bit like film.
 There’s no depth of field in this image, it hadn’t been turned on at this point, but I like the soft white feel of it, it’s not ‘precise’ or ‘harsh’ like computer generated stuff usually is.

 Before this engine existed, I was thinking of developing another program (and still ‘sorta’ am), which was going to use white marble as the default colour.
 This was in acknowledgement to the days of artists like Michelangelo who spent so long chipping away at statues like David.
-These statues were often made of white marble, so I thought it would be a nice touch to use this somewhere, and decided to use it as Hyperion’s default rendering texture colour.
+So I thought it would be a nice touch to use this somewhere, and decided to use it as Hyperion’s default rendering colour.
 This might be where the engine get’s it’s slightly softer whites from.

 Hyperion is only designed to work under the hood for the Dark Room and isn’t meant to be a final renderer.
-That said, it could evolve to be a normal Cinema4D render engine in the future.
-After all, it is sitting there in the settings as an option!
-But for now, I need to add in some of the missing physical aspects, and more importantly get it back into the Dark Room to bring that project back to life.
+That said, it could evolve in the future to become one.
+After all, it is sitting there in the render settings as an option!